New multimillion-dollar project aims to revive English Avenue, Vine City neighborhoods

 A neighborhood in need of a booster shot of economic prosperity, educational enrichment, and community and civic “give a damn” attitude may be getting just what the doctor ordered, thanks to the renovation of an 100 year old abandoned school building on Atlanta’s northwest side.

-English Avenue Elementary School has been shuddered since the early 1990s and has sat vacant, attracting vandals, collecting dust, weeds and everything else that comes with a neglected structure in the middle of an urban center like Atlanta.
-But a local group has a plan on its drawing board that could change the entire look of the English Avenue and Vine City neighborhoods.
+English Avenue Elementary School has been shuttered since 1995, and has sat vacant, attracting vandals, collecting dust, weeds and everything else that comes with a neglected structure in the middle of an urban center like Atlanta.
+However, a local group has a plan on its drawing board that could change the entire look of the English Avenue and Vine City neighborhoods.

 The Greater Vine City Opportunity Program (GVCOP), a nonprofit community-service organization founded two decades ago, recently purchased the building from the Atlanta Public Schools and wants to transform it into a State-of-the-Art, Green Technology, Global, Community Center.